YouMightNotNeedKubernetes/etcd/README.md

 # etcd
 A high-availability Etcd deployment for Docker Swarm

+## Getting Started

+You should only have etcd deployed once per Docker Swarm Cluster.

 ## Clustering Guide
 Bootstrapping an etcd cluster: Static, etcd Discovery, and DNS Discovery